kajott/CompoKit/Compo-HOWTO.md

 - mark the main file to be run as default in CKLaunch (select it and press Space so a star appears right of the filename)
 - test-run it! (from CKLaunch too &ndash; we don't want any nasty surprises later, just because we used a different method of running the entry during preparation!)
 - watch the entry all the way to the end; sometimes there may be "fake endings" in demos, and we don't want to exit an entry prematurely during the compo
+- for graphics and music compos where entries are delivered in executable format (notably oldschool and executable graphics/music compos), it's OK to use the author's screenshot or MP3/WAV file, if provided; however, it should nevertheless be checked that the executable is actually running and producing the same output

 For example, this is a possible directory structure of a hypothetical party with a single entry in a single compo: